National Foster Care Month: Celebrating Successes for Babies and Toddlers

 Foster care often conjures up images of children adrift in a system without a family.
 But in reality, caring foster parents can be a rock of stability for children while families find their footing.
 Many foster children thrive in their foster families and through their foster experiences.
 Making this a reality for all children in the system — especially the most vulnerable—however, requires a systemic change, starting with collaboration and coordination across the multitude of state organizations and agencies whose mission is to help these populations.
 Children and families benefit when decision-making and oversight bodies align their systems, streamline channels of delivery and increase communications.

-One solution for reform is the Safe Babies Court Teams Project, a proven and holistic approach at work right now in 15 local communities in eight states around the country.
-Safe Babies Court Teams are led by judges and grounded in the science of early development, bringing the families whose babies are placed in foster care together with child welfare staff, legal representatives, foster parents, and community service providers.
+One solution for reform is the Safe Babies Court Team™ Project, a proven and holistic approach at work right now in 15 local communities in eight states around the country.
+Each Safe Babies Court Team is led by a judge and grounded in the science of early development, bringing the families whose babies are placed in foster care together with child welfare staff, legal representatives, foster parents, and community service providers.
 Through community-wide collaboration, infants and toddlers and their families receive focused attention that recognizes individual strengths and challenges.
 Interventions are offered to meet the specific needs of each child and parent.
 Unlike typical foster care cases where formal hearings occur every three to six months, these families and the teams of professionals hold hearings and/or family team meetings at least once a month.
 The goal is to support the close, nurturing relationships vital to the child’s positive early development while bolstering the family’s ability to support that development and keep the baby safe and healthy.
 It gives the judge the best, most complete information possible on which to ultimately make a decision about a child’s future.

 The teams accomplish a larger mission as well—promoting systemic change in the way community stakeholders work together on behalf of children and families surrounded by risk.
 They identify gaps in services and strategies for filling them.
 Evaluations have found that 97 percent of babies and families in the Court Teams have their service needs met.
-In fact, research shows that 99.05 percent of those in Safe Babies Court Teams were protected from further maltreatment.
+In fact, research shows that 99.05 percent of those in Safe Babies Court Team sites were protected from further maltreatment.

 When a lawsuit was filed on behalf of children in Mississippi’s foster care system, it was revealed that one young Hattiesburg child entered care in 2003 at 2 ½ years old.
 In 16 days, she was moved three times, ending up in a shelter where she remained for three months.
 At the shelter she received her first medical exam, reacting in terror when the doctor tried to evaluate her for sexual abuse.
 Changes have since been made, and when infants and toddlers enter foster care in Hattiesburg, they are now incorporated into the Forrest County Safe Babies Court Team.
 They receive a developmental screening.
 They find medical homes with a developmental pediatrician.
 And each child is more likely to be placed in one foster home and remain there throughout his foster care experience.